 3. Basics Up Front

-The immediate questions a new employee will want answered are Who their manager is?, Who their teammates are?, How will they get paid?, What are the values of the organization?, and How will their performance be measured?
+The immediate questions a new employee will want answered are Who their manager is?
+Who their teammates are?
+How will they get paid?
+What are the values of the organization?
+How will their performance be measured?
 In order to satisfy these questions, a company’s training program must include the basics up front.
 These type of questions should be answered in the first hours of the first day because they are what the new employee wants to know right away.
 Even though the other aspects of training are important, these basic questions should take precedent due to the fact that they are the vital questions the new employee wants answered immediately.